Recapture-Games/Tribes/docs/mechanics/inventory/index.md

 ## High-Level Summary

 The inventory system in our game will be based off of the inventory system in Diablo 2.
 Players will have a limited number of slots in their inventory to carry their items, and they will need to manage their inventory effectively in order to carry all of the items that they need.
 Items will be organized into different categories, such as weapons, armor, potions, and gold.
-Players will be able to trade and sell items with other players in order to obtain items that they need.
+Players will be able to trade and sell items with other NPCs in order to obtain items that they need.

 ## Features